mahoney1/docs/commercialpaper-report-deltas.md

 ## Step 6.
 Display the formatted Deltas history results to a browser app

 For this part, we'll use a simple Tabulator that will render our results in a nice HTML table.
 For more info on Tabulator, see http://tabulator.info/examples/4.1 .
 We don't have to install any code or client per se, we just need to use a simple HTML file - it uses online CSS formatting and it performs a local `XMLHttpRequest() GET REST API` call to load the results (from the JSON file, avoiding CORS issues) and render it in the table.
-That `index.html` file is also in the `commpaper` Github repo that was cloned previously, please take time to peruse it. you saw earlier.
+That `index.html` file is also in the `commpaper` Github repo that was cloned previously, please take time to peruse it.
+INFO: Note that this HTML file is provided 'as-is' and purely for the purposes of rendering in a FIREFOX browser (at the time of writing, some of the javascript (doesn't use jquery by the way) formatting does not work in Chrome, but works fine in Firefox).

-2. Launch a browser (eg. Firefox) providing the `index.html` file provided with the Paper number as a parameter - tested with Firefox eg.
+1. Launch a Firefox browser session (eg. install Firefox if you don't have it) providing the `index.html` file provided, along with the Issuer/Paper number as a parameter - eg.

 `firefox deltas.html?myParam="MagnetoCorp:0001"`

-3. You should see the deltas (what changed, in that transaction, by the invoking ID listed) in tabular form in the browser - expand or contract column widths as it suits, such as longer columns like `Invoking ID` etc. The `Invoking ID` is a hash of the signer certificate that was used to perform each transaction (eg, original issue, buy, a further purchase by a different investment bank, then a final redeem etc).
+2. You should see the deltas (what changed, in that transaction, by the invoking ID listed) in tabular form in the browser - expand or contract column widths as it suits, such as longer columns like `Invoking ID` etc. The `Invoking ID` is a hash of the signer certificate that was used to perform each transaction (eg, original issue, buy, a further purchase by a different investment bank, then a final redeem etc).
 The identity hash would easily be mapped to a real identity in a corporate database (eg Magnetocorp) like an LDAP or Active Directory, ie for reporting purposes (who are the real transacting employees).
 Obviously, transactions originate from other organisation(s) too: information about the invoker from another 'other organization' could be resolved/displayed with other attributes as appropriate.

-Note also that we report the 'State' each time (two 'buy' transactions in a row = not necessarily a change in 'State' per se,  but reported nonetheless)
+Note also that we report the 'State' on each line (eg. two 'buy' transaction states in a row = not necessarily a change in 'State' per se,  but reported nonetheless for clarity)

 [Commercial Paper History Report](pics/deltas-report.png)